OliverWales/toroidal-tag-sim/README.md

 2. Run `cargo run` from the root of the repo

-`TODO: move options to config file or command line argumements to avoid recompilation.`
+`TODO: move options to config file or command line arguments to avoid recompilation.`

 ## Agent Strategy